-Explanation: The procedures assist analysts in evaluating the insurer’s overall liquidity.
-The primary method of accomplishing this is to review changes in the insurer’s liquid assets and results of liquidity ratios/metrics.

-Additional review considerations: Assess how the insurer’s liquidity trends over years.
-An analyst may also consider liquidity results compared to industry averages (some ratios are included in the Financial Profile Report) and peer companies that have similar business mix, asset size, and asset composition.
+Evaluate the insurer’s liquidity position, and examine its ability to meet financial obligations as they come due, including claim payments, operational expenses, and other financial commitments.
+Less liquid assets may be unavailable to pay policyholder claims as they are not as easily or quickly marketable.
+The assessment of liquidity involves a detailed analysis of changes in the insurer’s liquid assets, asset-to-liability ratios, and liquidity trends.
+Comparison with industry averages and peer companies offers valuable insights into the insurer’s liquidity standing within its market segment.

+Procedures / Data

+Analyze the insurer’s liquidity position by reviewing the following metrics and data elements:

+Change in liquid assets

+A significant increase in an insurer’s total liquid assets could indicate that it has been unable to collect on receivables.
+If the change is significant, an analyst may consider a more detailed review of the change in the asset mix from the prior period to determine the cause of the fluctuation.

+Ratio of restricted assets to total cash and invested assets

+Assessment of materiality of restricted assets is intended to determine if any liquidity concerns exist regarding the level of assets not under the insurer’s exclusive control.
+Analysts should review General Interrogatories and Notes to the Financial Statement #5 to determine the reason the assets are not under the insurer’s exclusive control (e.g., loaned to others, subject to repurchase or reverse repurchase agreements, pledged as collateral, placed under option agreements) and who holds the assets in order to evaluate whether there are liquidity concerns.
+Analysts should also consider the potential for pledging additional assets, as in variation margin requirements for derivatives transactions.

+Ratio of adjusted liabilities to liquid assets (P/C)

-For property/casualty (P/C) insurers: The liquidity ratio calculation (#1a) compares the insurer’s adjusted liabilities with its liquid assets available to fund such liabilities in the future.
-Affiliated holdings are removed from liquid assets because these investments are considered less liquid and may not be readily converted to cash for paying claims.
-Analysts should also consider reviewing the five-year trend of liquidity within the Financial Profile Report and identifying any significant fluctuations and the underlying cause(s) for those fluctuations.
+The P/C liquidity ratio calculation compares the insurer’s adjusted liabilities with its liquid assets (IRIS ratio #9) available to fund future liabilities.
+Affiliated holdings are excluded from liquid assets because they are considered less liquid and may not be readily converted to cash.
+In addition to assessing the insurer’s current liquidity ratio, analysts should review the five-year trend within the Financial Profile Report.
+Significant fluctuation should be noted and the underlying causes analyzed.

+Ratio of capital and surplus and AVR to total assets less separate accounts (Life/A&H)

-For life insurers: #1g advises that analysts should be aware that stress liquidity inquiries and templates are included in the NAIC Financial Condition Examiners Handbook.
+For life insurers, analysts should be aware that stress liquidity inquiries and templates are included in the NAIC Financial Condition Examiners Handbook.
 Information captured in these templates is considered confidential; therefore, it is not captured within the annual financial statements.
 In order to obtain this information, regulators must request that reporting entities complete the forms.
 As noted in the Examiners Handbook, requests for reporting entities to complete these templates may occur at any time and are not limited to instances of comprehensive statutory examinations.
 Analysts should communicate with the examiner to determine if the insurer has recently submitted responses to the stress liquidity inquiries and templates or if a request should be made to the insurer for the information.